slimandslam/schwab-client-js/docs/DeveloperReference.md

 ]
 ```

-We need to create an order object (JSON structure) in order to make an order.
-I'll use one of the helper functions to create a JSON structure that opens an equity sell limit order, `equitySellLimit()`
+We need to create an order object (JSON structure) in order to submit an order.
+I'll use one of the helper functions to create a JSON structure that opens an equity limit sell order, `equitySellLimit()`

 ```
 import { equitySellLimit } from "schwab-client-js/orderhelp";

-// Equity short sell market order let tradeObj = equitySellLimit("IBM", "SPY", 10, "55.25");
+// Submit a limit sell order
+let tradeObj = equitySellLimit("IBM", 10, "55.25");
 console.log(JSON.stringify(tradeObj, null, 2));
 ```